csjcode/elixir-phoenix-starter/README.md

 * Using the as: option in a scope can reduce duplication.
 * Using the helper option for scoped routes eliminates unreachable paths.

 ### Installing routes

+* The name you gave your application will appear instead of HelloPhoenix for both the router module and controller name.
+* Phoenix provides a great tool for investigating routes in an application, the mix task phoenix.routes. $ mix phoenix.routes
+* in web/router.ex  - resources "/users", UserController
+* mix phoenix.routes
+*

 ### Learn more